 The most valuable collections are archaeological and ethnographic ones, including costumes, jewelry, weapons, household items of Mari and other nations of the 19th-20th centuries, as well as masterpieces of applied art.
-Also the museum has unique collection of stuffed animals and birds of the region.
-Address: Sovetskaya Str., 153.
+Also the museum has a unique collection of stuffed animals and birds of the region (Sovetskaya Street, 153).

 Republican Museum of Fine Arts.
-The main section of the museum is devoted to Mari national visual arts.
-Address: Gogol Str., 15.
+The main section of the museum is devoted to Mari national visual arts (Gogol Street, 15).

 National Gallery of Art.
 The exposition is located on two floors and is presented in the form of a twisting spiral.
 The exhibition shows the cultural heritage of the Republic of Mari El.
 On the gallery building you can see one of the local attractions - the so-called “clock with a donkey” or “Mari chimes” (Lenina Avenue, 24).

 - Museum of Applied Folk Arts (Chernyshevskogo Street, 23),